lauslim12/Anzu/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/lauslim12/Anzu)

 After deploying the application, put the URL of your deployed application into your LINE Official Account webhook.
 Doing that solves the deployment.
 Feel free to add the LINE account to use your own personal LINE scheduler!
+Don't forget to chat or invite her to a group / room!

 ## Automated Cron Setup